Cordon sanitaire (politics): Portugal

-Ever since the conservative party Chega gained parliamentary representation in 2019, there have been several attempts to establish a "cordon sanitaire", with most parties refusing to associate with them.
-On the 2024 Portuguese legislative election campaign, center-right candidate Luís Montenegro popularized the expression "Não é não" (No means no) to reiterate unwillingness to negotiate with Chega.
+Ever since the conservative party Chega gained parliamentary representation in 2019, there have been several attempts to establish a cordon sanitaire, with most parties refusing to associate with them.
+During the 2024 Portuguese legislative election campaign, center-right candidate Luís Montenegro popularized the expression "Não é não" (No means no) to reiterate unwillingness to negotiate with Chega.

 Slovenia

-In Slovenia liberal, centre-left and left-wing parties led by LMŠ leader and later Prime Minister Marjan Šarec declared de facto cordon sanitaire and excluded the Slovenian Democratic Party (SDS) from coalition negotiations following the 2018 parliamentary election, due to its xenophobic and divisive rhetoric and policy, which was based primarily on the opposition to illegal migrations and the discreditation of political opponents.
-The same parties also claimed that SDS was illegally financed by foreign donations via its media (mostly capital from Hungarian companies close to Viktor Orbán, with whom SDS closely cooperates) and by loans from foreign national Dijana Đuđić, who personally financed the party with almost half million €.
-SDS won the election but all parties from centre to left wing rejected its invitation to start negotiations.
+In Slovenia liberal, centre-left and left-wing parties led by LMŠ leader and later Prime Minister Marjan Šarec declared a de facto cordon sanitaire and excluded the Slovenian Democratic Party (SDS) from coalition negotiations following the 2018 parliamentary election due to its xenophobic and divisive rhetoric and policy, which was based primarily on the opposition to illegal migration and the discreditation of political opponents.
+The same parties also claimed that SDS was illegally financed by foreign donations via its media (mostly capital from Hungarian companies close to Viktor Orbán, with whom SDS closely cooperates) and by loans from foreign national Dijana Đuđić, who personally financed the party with almost half a million euros.
+The SDS won the election, but all parties from centre to left wing rejected its invitation to start negotiations.

-After a governmental crisis in 2020 the social liberal Modern Centre Party and the Democratic Party of Pensioners of Slovenia formed a coalition with SDS.
+After a governmental crisis in 2020, the social liberal Modern Centre Party and the Democratic Party of Pensioners of Slovenia formed a coalition with the SDS.